ljtc/ljtc.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositorios
+title: repositories
-description: Cosas que pueden ser útiles
+description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
-nav_order: 3
+nav_order: 4
 ---

 ## GitHub users